Bank of Canada Policy Interest Rate Schedule 2026

 Key Takeaways

-• As the country’s central bank, the Bank of Canada is responsible for setting the target to the overnight rate, also known as the policy interest rate.
+- As the country’s central bank, the Bank of Canada is responsible for setting the target for the overnight rate, also known as the policy interest rate.

 Best Mortgage Rates